 This is where it gets uncomfortable.
 Most performance dashboards actively hide the problem.

 Organizations naturally gravitate toward process metrics: processing times, completion rates, throughput volumes, cost per transaction.
 These are quantifiable, available in real time, and easy to benchmark.
-They're also politically safe — nobody gets in trouble for reporting faster processing times.
+They're also politically safe, and nobody gets in trouble for reporting faster processing times.

-But process metrics are the lowest level in a hierarchy that most organizations never build:
+But process metrics are the lowest level in a hierarchy that most organisations never build:

 The hierarchy matters because what gets measured gets optimized.
-If you measure processing speed, the organization will optimize for speed — potentially at the expense of clarity, accuracy, and the stakeholder's actual experience.
-If you measure stakeholder outcomes, the organization will optimize for the thing that actually matters.
+If you measure processing speed, the organisation will optimize for speed, potentially at the expense of clarity, accuracy, and the stakeholder's actual experience.
+If you measure stakeholder outcomes, the organisation will optimize for the thing that actually matters.

-Most organizations have robust data on process metrics and almost nothing on outcomes.
+Most organisations have robust data on process metrics and almost nothing on outcomes.
 Dashboards turn green.
 KPIs are met.
 Activity is high.
-And nobody notices that the organization has quietly stopped delivering on its reason for being.
+And nobody notices that the organisation has quietly stopped delivering on its reason for being.

-This doesn't mean "push everything to self-service."
-It means designing a spectrum of engagement options.
-Some stakeholders want full self-service.
+Designing the ride, then, means designing for a passenger who is also a participant.
+Some passengers want to drive themselves; give them the tools, the information, and the route map.
 Others want guided support.
 Others need intensive assistance.
-An effective operating model accommodates all three without forcing everyone through the same channel.
+An effective ride accommodates all three without forcing everyone through the same channel.

-The alternative: systematic feedback from operations into strategic reassessment.
-Not on a calendar schedule, but when reality demands it.
-A persistent pattern in operational data triggers a strategic conversation.
-A shift in stakeholder needs surfaces through experience metrics before anyone commissions a market study.
+The alternative: the ride talks back to the engine.
+A persistent pattern in stakeholder experience triggers a strategic conversation.
+A shift in what passengers need surfaces through experience metrics before anyone commissions a market study.
 An environmental change shows up in frontline challenges before it appears in a consultant's report.

 Walk the Hallway